Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 10 September 2025 00.24.38 UTC
+- WIB: Rabu, 10 September 2025 01.33.58 UTC
-- WITA: Rabu, 10 September 2025 01.24.38 UTC
+- WITA: Rabu, 10 September 2025 02.33.58 UTC
-- WIT: Rabu, 10 September 2025 02.24.38 UTC
+- WIT: Rabu, 10 September 2025 03.33.58 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: motivational
+Kategori: technology